ibm-cloud-docs/vpc/cr-delete-table.md

 You can delete a routing table for an IBM Cloud service by using the UI, CLI, or API.
 {: shortdesc}

-## Deleting a routing table by using the UI
+## Deleting a routing table in the UI
 {: #cr-delete-table-using-the-ui}
 {: ui}